-This Operational Plan has been prepared in accordance with section 85 of the Biosecurity Act 1993.
-The plan identifies and outlines the nature and scope of activities GW intends to undertake in the implementation of its Regional Pest Management Strategy (RPMS) for the financial year 2012/13.
+This Operational Plan has been prepared in accordance with section 100B of the Biosecurity Act 1993.
+The plan identifies and outlines the nature and scope of activities GWRC intends to undertake in implementing its Regional Pest Management Strategy (RPMS) for the financial year 2014/15.

-The strategy contains objectives specific to individual pests and outlines the means by which GW, as the Management Agency, will achieve those objectives.
+The strategy contains objectives specific to individual pests and outlines the means by which GWRC, as the Management Agency, will achieve those objectives.

 The strategy has clearly defined rules to be met by all land occupiers.
-GW has responsibility to ensure land occupiers are aware of, and meet, their obligations for pest management on their properties.
-GW can also undertake pest control operations where there is recognised regional benefit.
+GWRC has responsibility to ensure land occupiers are aware of, and meet, their obligations for pest management on their properties.
+GWRC can also undertake pest control operations where there is recognised regional benefit.